Termination of Private Foundation Status

 2. Involuntary termination for either willful repeated violations or a willful and flagrant violation of the private foundation excise tax provisions and becoming subject to the termination tax.

 3. Transfer of assets to certain public charities: A private foundation may terminate its status under section 507(b)(1)(A) by distributing all its net assets to one or more organizations with a ruling or determination letter described in section 509(a)(1).
 However, the organization to which the distribution is made must have been in existence and so described for a continuous period of at least 60 months before the distribution.
 A private foundation that terminates its status in compliance with section 507(b)(1)(A) is not required to notify the IRS of its intent to terminate, and does not owe the termination tax.
-A foundation may request a determination regarding the termination.

 4. Operating as a public charity for a continuous period of 60 months after giving appropriate notice: An organization may terminate its private foundation status under section 507(b)(1)(B) if it meets the requirements of section 509(a)(1), (2), or (3)) for a continuous 60-month period beginning with the first day of any tax year, and notifies the Service before beginning the 60-month period that it is terminating its private foundation status.

 The notice of termination of private foundation status via operation as a public charity should include:

 - The name and address of the private foundation,

 - Its intention to terminate its private foundation status,

 - The Code section under which it seeks classification (section 509(a)(1), (2), or (3)),

 - If section 509(a)(1) applies, the specific type of section 170(b)(1)(A) organization for which it seeks classification,